Variant-driven multi-wave pattern of COVID-19 via a Machine Learning analysis of spike protein mutations: Highlights

 \section{Highlights}

-\begin{itemize} \item {\bf Objectives} To study the relation between mutations of SARS-CoV-2, the emergence of relevant variants and the multi-wave pattern of the COVID-19 pandemic.
+\begin{itemize} \item {\bf Objectives} To study the relation among Spike protein mutations, the emergence of relevant variants and the multi-wave pattern of the COVID-19 pandemic.

-\item {\bf Setting} Genomic sequencing of the SARS-CoV-2 spike proteins in the UK nations (England, Scotland, Wales).
+\item {\bf Setting} Genomic sequencing of the SARS-CoV-2 Spike proteins in the UK nations (England, Scotland, Wales).
 Epidemiological data for the number of infections in the UK nations, South Africa, California and India.

-\item {\bf Methodology} We designed a simple Machine Learning algorithm based on the Levenshtein distance on the spike protein sequences to cluster the available dataset and define variants.
-We set up a time-sensitive procedure that allows to define a variant as a chain of subsequent clusters.
-The Mutation epidemiological Renormalisation Group (MeRG) framework is used to describe the epidemiological data.
+\item {\bf Methodology} We design a machine learning algorithm, based on the Levenshtein distance on the Spike protein sequences, that leads to a temporal clustering of the available dataset, from which we define emerging persistent variants.
+The above allows us to introduce the epidemiology of variants that we described via the Mutation epidemiological Renormalisation Group (MeRG) framework.

-\item {\bf Results} Our analysis of the sequencing data from England, Wales and Scotland shows that: \begin{enumerate} \item A Machine Learning analysis based only on the spike proteins allows to efficiently identify the variants of concern and of interest, as well as other variants relevant for the diffusion of the virus. \item We identify a branching relation between variants, thus reconstructing the phylogeny of the main variants. \item Comparison with the epidemiological data demonstrates that each new wave is dominated by a new emerging variant, thus confirming the hypothesis that there is a strong correlation between the emergence of variants and the multi-wave pattern. \item The number of infected by each variant can be modelled via an independent logistic function (sigmoid), thus confirming the MeRG approach.
-Analyses of the epidemiological data for South Africa, California and India further corroborate this result. \end{enumerate}
+\item {\bf Results} We show that: \begin{enumerate} \item Our approach, based only on the Spike protein sequence, allows to efficiently identify the variants of concern (VoCs) and of interest (VoIs), as well as other emerging variants occurring during the diffusion of the virus. \item Within our time-ordered chain analysis, a branching relation emerges, thus permitting to reconstruct the evolutionary diversification of Spike variants and the establishment of the epidemiologically relevant ones. \item Our analysis provides an early warning for the emergence of new persistent variants once its associated dominant Spike sequence reaches 1\% of the time-binned sequence data.
+Validation on the onset of the Alpha VoC shows that our early warning is triggered 6 weeks before the WHO classification decision. \item Comparison with the epidemiological data demonstrates that each new wave is dominated by a new emerging variant, thus confirming the hypothesis that there is a strong correlation between the emergence of variants and the multi-wave temporal pattern depicting the viral spread. \item A theory of variant epidemiology is established, which describes the temporal evolution of the number of infected by different emerging variants via the MeRG approach.
+This is corroborated by empirical data. \end{enumerate}